Drainage Assistance Program

 Assistance for drainage concerns

-- blocked or clogged drainage pipes on private property (resulting in severe erosion or structural flooding)
+- blocked or clogged drainage pipes on private property (resulting in severe erosion or structural flooding); or,

 Examples of projects that are not eligible: